-You’ll need more than the usual gloves, soil, seeds, and watering can
+You’ll need more than the usual gloves, soil, seeds, and a watering can

 First things first, let’s measure the garden

 How big will your garden be?
 It pays to get out the tools and measure it out.
 This way, you can tentatively see where each section will be, how many seeds or plants you can fit into each section, and what kinds of greenery might work best for borders.
+SFGate suggests, “Mark off the square feet in your square foot garden with sticks every 12 inches and string strung between them in a grid.”
+Also, read the instructions on the back of the packet of seeds you decide to purchase.
 If you aren’t sure which plants you want to try, scroll down for some ideas.

 Which direction does your garden face?